-The second data-set [15] was investigating the effect of somatostatin in the liver volume reduction.
+The second data-set [15] was used to investigate the effect of Somatostatin on liver volume reduction.
 Gevers et al. collected IPD from 3 randomised placebo-controlled trials with a total of 107 participants.
-The outcome was continuous (liver volume reduction) and age, sex, baseline liver volume, and diagnosis of autosomal dominant polycystic liver or kidney disease has been investigated for effect modification.
-Gevers et al. concluded that therapy using somatostatin was more beneficial for young female patients.
-One of the included trials [Caroli et al.] had a cross-over design, therefore participants were in both treatment groups (control and treated) in different time periods.
-We matched the participants per age and gender and picked half on the treated and half on the control group.
-Therefore, some differences between our results and those reported in the original article may occur.
+In this example, the outcome was continuous (liver volume reduction), and age, sex, baseline liver volume, and diagnosis of either autosomal dominant polycystic liver or kidney disease were investigated for effect modification.
+They concluded that use of Somatostatin was more beneficial for younger (<47) female patients.
+One of the 3 trials [Caroli et al.] had a cross-over design, therefore participants were treated both with the active and the control treatment in different time periods.
+In order to use these data for our illustrative purposes, we removed the cross-over design and used all patients only once, by selecting half of the patients from the active period and the other half (sex and age-matched) from the control period.
+Therefore, differences between our results and those reported in the original article will occur.

 3. Methods